 Technological integration | Implementation of smart technologies in multifunctional real estate management | Use of BIM and digital platforms for comprehensive facility management |

-This table clearly demonstrates how global trends in urbanization and digitalization influence the development of the mixed-use building concept, making it not just an architectural choice but a necessary response to modern challenges.
+This table clearly demonstrates how global trends of urbanization and digitalization influence the development of the mixed-use building concept.
+Making it not just an architectural choice, but a necessary response to contemporary challenges.

 Types and Models of Mixed-Use

-In contemporary urban planning practice, several main approaches to organizing multifunctional buildings are distinguished:
+Contemporary urban planning practice identifies several main approaches to organizing multifunctional buildings:

-- Vertical mixed-use — different functions are located on different floors of the same building.
-For example, lower floors are allocated for commercial-residential complexes, middle floors for offices, and upper floors for residential apartments.
+- Vertical mixed-use — different functions are located on different floors of one building.
+For example, lower floors are allocated for commercial-residential complex, middle floors for offices, and upper floors for residential apartments.

-- Horizontal mixed-use — different functions are placed in separate buildings but within a single complex or quarter, forming a cohesive multifunctional space.
+- Horizontal mixed-use — different functions are placed in separate buildings within a unified complex or block, forming a cohesive multifunctional space.

-- Residential-commercial buildings — the most common model, where residential spaces are complemented by shops, restaurants, and services on the lower floors.
+- Residential-commercial buildings — the most common model where residential premises are complemented by shops, restaurants, and services on lower floors.

 - Transit-oriented development (TOD) — multifunctional complexes integrated with transportation hubs to ensure maximum accessibility.

-- Mixed-income housing — a combination of housing at different price points to ensure social inclusion and diversity.
+- Mixed-income housing — combination of housing in different price segments to ensure social inclusion and diversity.

-The choice of a specific model depends on location characteristics, target audience, and the strategic goals of the project.
-Successful mixed-use zoning requires a deep understanding of the relationships between various functional components.
+The choice of a specific model depends on multiple factors.
+Location features, target audience, and strategic project goals.
+Successful mixed-type zoning requires deep understanding of interconnections between various functional components.

-- Hudson Yards (New York, USA) — the largest private development project in US history, covering over 1 million square meters, including residential, commercial, and public real estate.
+- Hudson Yards (New York, USA) — the largest private development project in US history covering over 1 million m², including residential, commercial, and public real estate.

-- The Interlace (Singapore) — an innovative residential complex with an interwoven structure where housing organically combines with public spaces, shops, and cafes.
+- The Interlace (Singapore) — an innovative residential complex with interlacing structure where housing organically combines with public spaces, shops, and cafes.

-- Via Verde (New York, USA) — an eco-friendly complex uniting housing, offices, a medical center, and public spaces with an emphasis on sustainable development.
+- Via Verde (New York, USA) — an eco-friendly complex uniting housing, offices, medical center, and public spaces with emphasis on sustainable development.

-- The Edge (Amsterdam, Netherlands) — one of the most environmentally friendly office buildings in the world, combining workspaces with housing and retail.
+- The Edge (Amsterdam, Netherlands) — one of the world's most environmentally friendly office buildings, combining workspaces with housing and retail.

-- Capitol Crossing (Washington, USA) — a large-scale infrastructure project worth $1.3 billion aimed at restoring the urban fabric through the creation of mixed-use development.
+- Capitol Crossing (Washington, USA) — a large-scale infrastructure project worth $1.3 billion, aimed at restoring urban fabric through multifunctional development creation.

-«Mixed-use development is not just a trend but a return to the historical roots of urban planning.
+«Mixed-use development is not just a trend, but a return to the historical roots of urban planning.
 For centuries, cities naturally formed as multifunctional spaces.
-Modern technologies allow implementing this concept at a qualitatively new level, creating an environment that meets all human needs», — believes Peter Calthorpe, an American architect and pioneer in sustainable urban development.
+On one of our implemented projects, we managed to achieve a 40% reduction in automotive traffic through function integration.
+Modern technologies allow implementing this concept at a qualitatively new level, creating an environment that meets all human needs», — believes Peter Calthorpe, American architect and pioneer in sustainable urban development.

 Challenges and Nuances of Mixed-Use Building Design